-Molly has written for venues including CNN, Vice, Rhizome, The Paris Review, Jacobin, The Guardian, and The Daily Beast.
+Molly has written for venues including the New York Times, CNN, Vice, Rhizome, The Paris Review, Jacobin, The Guardian, and The Daily Beast.

 Creative Time Reports: Banksy Takes the Art World’s Money, But He Won’t Buy Its Line

 The Internet lacerated itself for not buying Banksys at a 10,000-percent discount.
 But would you recognize art if it wasn’t marked as such?